Pregnancy Diary Week 13

 However, other pregnancy symptoms such as constipation, bloating, heartburn, indigestion, food aversion, food cravings, visible veins in the body and breast tenderness still manifest.
 If you are still plagued by occasional dizziness and faintness, try not to get up in a prone or sitting position abruptly as this can cause light-headedness.
 If you feel like fainting, try to lie down immediately.

 You’ve most likely heard it all before, but anyhow …Now that you are in the last week of your first trimester, you should be more careful with your lifestyle.
 Whatever you do can significantly affect your baby’s health.
-Make sure to quit smoking, stop taking alcoholic beverages, get adequate amount of sleep and more importantly, observe a healthy and balanced diet which is good for you and your baby.
+Make sure to quit smoking, stop taking alcoholic beverages, get an adequate amount of sleep and more importantly, observe a healthy and balanced diet which is good for you and your baby.

 Fruits and vegetables are excellent components of your diet.
 These foods are fortified with substances and phytonutrients which are scientifically known to create beneficial effects to the human body, especially in pregnant women and their babies.
 Cauliflower is one of the healthiest and safest foods to eat during the crucial period of pregnancy.